andrewcesario1/project-sentiscope/README.md

 - OpenAI for AI-powered summarization
 - Firebase for authentication and database services
 - The open-source community for various libraries and tools

-## Support

-For support, email support@sentiscope.com or create an issue in this repository.

----

-**Note**: Make sure to set up your Firebase project and obtain the necessary API keys before running the application.